tomrpl/track-morpho-blue-python/README.md

 python main.py
 ```

--> Don't forgot to jump into the src/markets.py file and add markets you want to track.
+-> Don't forget to jump into the src/markets.py file and add the markets you want to track.
 If you don't know where to find the marketID -> Jump into the Morpho [docs/](https://docs.morpho.org/addresses#morpho-blue-whitelisted-markets)

 ## Versions